rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 <strong>Docker for Mac</strong> was released in 2016
 as a <strong>native</strong> app that keeps itself updated, so no Homebrew for it as with previous versions.
+This new version makes use of 64-bit processor in a 2010 or newer Mac, which has Intel’s hardware support for
+<a href="#Virtualization">virtualization</a>.
+The operating system is
-This new version makes use of 64-bit processor hardware running software in MacOS Yosemite version 10.10 or newer, such as El Capitan 10.11 or Sierra 10.12.
+MacOS Yosemite version 10.10 or newer, such as El Capitan 10.11 or Sierra 10.12.

 Docker for Mac uses underlying software not in prior versions,